azmeena/CEIArchitectureKatas/README.md

 **2. Battery Optimization AI: Intelligent Resource Allocation**

-The Challenge: Which bikes and scooters should we prioritize for battery swaps?
+The Challenge: Can we work out how to prioritise which vehicles to switch out batteries? (for bikes and scooters)

 Our AI Solution: A multi-objective optimization engine that prioritizes battery swap routes based on predicted demand, current battery levels, and staff routing efficiency.
 How It Works: